CEO & Founder of Chestnut Mortgage. NMLS #2687968. · Aug 25, 2025

 Both HELOCs and home equity loans follow the same tax deduction rules under current law - interest is only deductible if funds are used for qualifying home improvements.
 The key difference is that HELOCs offer flexible access to funds as needed, while home equity loans provide a lump sum with fixed payments.
 According to Chestnut Mortgage’s resources, choosing between them depends on your specific financial needs and repayment preferences.

-Under current TCJA rules, HELOC interest used for debt consolidation, investments, or other non-home improvement purposes is not tax deductible.
-However, this may change when TCJA expires in 2025, potentially allowing deductions for up to $100,000 in HELOC debt regardless of purpose.
-Keep detailed records of how you use HELOC funds to maximize future tax benefits.
+Under the permanent TCJA rules, HELOC interest used for debt consolidation, investments, or other non-home improvement purposes is not tax deductible.
+The One Big Beautiful Bill Act permanently extended these provisions, so the pre-2018 $100,000 “other purpose” deduction will not return.
+Keep detailed records of how you use HELOC funds to ensure qualifying draws remain deductible.

 To claim HELOC interest deductions, maintain detailed records showing the funds were used for qualifying home improvements.
 This includes receipts, contractor invoices, permits, and before/after photos.
 You’ll also need Form 1098 from your lender showing interest paid and should track the specific amount of HELOC funds used for deductible purposes versus any other uses.